About Donna Andersen

 I’m a freelance writer from Atlantic City, New Jersey.
 My background is journalism—I studied at the S. I. Newhouse School of Public Communications at Syracuse University, and I was the first editor of Atlantic City Magazine.
 Since 1982 I’ve operated my own business, Donna Andersen Copywriting, Inc.

-This website is the direct result of my experience with a a man who I believe would be diagnosed as a sociopath, James Alwyn Montgomery, originally from Sydney, Australia.
+This website is the direct result of my experience with James Alwyn Montgomery, originally from Sydney, Australia, who has been diagnosed as a sociopath.
 At the time, I didn’t know anything about sociopaths.
 Unfortunately, I married the man.

 Let me tell you—he was smooth.
 Montgomery quickly figured out what I wanted to hear, and then mouthed the words.
 He surrounded himself with the trappings of credibility—military uniforms and documents, photos of himself with famous people, enough paperwork to create a fire hazard.
 He presented himself as the accomplished and connected entrepreneur who would soon have us living in “the lap of luxury”—if I would just help him over the hump.

 - Lies mixed with truth.
 His story would be plausible, but I’d notice inconsistencies.
 When I questioned the discrepancies, he would either explain them away or accuse me of being paranoid.

 - Totally brazen lies.
 A normal person, even one prone to exaggeration, would never think of making the extraordinary claims that Montgomery made.
 For example, Montgomery said he was awarded the Victoria Cross, Australia’s highest military honor, for his heroism in the Vietnam War.
 Well, he never won the medal.
 He never served in Vietnam.
 And even though he walked my dog every morning wearing a Special Forces beret, he never served in the military.